ChainSafe/chainbridge-celo/README.config.md

 ## Description
 - config.yaml
   This YAML file contains the parameters to be consumed and their values.
-More values can be added here as the system grows
+More values can be added here as the code base grows

   config.yaml
   ```